kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1896 December</span> High school students throughout the country cheer as Spanish authorities finally execute Rizal by firing squad at Bagumbayan for writing exceedingly bad novels that everybody hated.

-- <span class=year>1897 March</span> Emilio Aguinaldo, the original *Trapo*, displays exemplary statesmanship by rigging the first Philippine presidential election at the Tejeros Convention, ensuring his presidency of the revolutionary government.
+- <span class=year>1897 March</span> Emilio Aguinaldo, the original *Trapo*, displays exemplary statesmanship at the Tejeros Convention by rigging the Philippines’ first ever presidential election, ensuring his leadership of the revolutionary government.
 He caps it off by having Bonifacio executed for treason when the latter disputes the result.

 - <span class=year>1897 December</span> Spanish authorities sign the Pact of Biak-na-Bato, creating a truce and rewarding the Filipinos’ revolutionary efforts with an all-expense-paid holiday to Hong Kong for Aguinaldo and his men.